|

 Algorithm summary:

-1. Evidence determines Truth Scores.
+1. Evidence determines Truth Scores at the leaf nodes.

 2. Truth Scores combine with Linkage, Importance, and Independence to produce Argument Scores.